Wildsong/docker-proxy/README.md

 If you don't need to preserve old files you can just forget this and let docker create new (empty) volumes for you.

+### Sharing certificates with other apps

+You can mount the volume but I added a link for compatibility with my Caddy implementation.

+    docker run --rm -v proxy_certs:/srv/certs debian:bullseye "bash ln -s /srv/certs /srv/certs/certificates"

 ### Swarm vs Compose

 I have used Docker Compose in the testing phase for this project but I